-Plus, you’ll have valuable insight of the subscription cycle and customers can manage their subscription data themselves with a customizable customer portal.
+Plus, you’ll have valuable insight of the subscription cycle and customers can manage their subscription data themselves with a customisable customer portal.

 Not only do recurring subscriptions benefit you as a SaaS business owner but they also benefit your customers.
 There’s no denying that subscriptions take away the admin of remembering to pay your bill and actually doing it!
 It might not sound like much, but the task of managing and paying invoices can easily soak up hours each month — hours that would be much more useful spent on other things.